Breadcrumbs

 Privacy Statement

-We, the operators of website help.k15t.com are controllers of the personal data of the user ("you") of said websites within the meaning of the applicable data protection law, more specifically the General Data Protection Regulation ("GDPR").
+We, the operators of the websites help.k15t.com, migration.k15t.com and k15t-labs.scrollhelp.site (collectively referred to as the websites), are the controllers of the personal data of the users ("you") of these websites within the meaning of the applicable data protection law, specifically the General Data Protection Regulation ("GDPR").

-Below, we will provide information (Art.
-13 et seqq.
-GDPR) about the data processed when you visit our websites and the relevant legal basis.
-You will also receive information on how we protect your data from a technical and organisational point of view and on your rights towards us and the responsible regulatory authorities.
+Below, we provide information pursuant to Art.
+13 et seq.
+GDPR about the personal data processed when you visit our websites and the corresponding legal bases.
+You will also find details about your rights in relation to us as the controller and the competent supervisory authorities.

 Information about the controller